 For municipalities which have not adopted an installment payment plan, the town, city, or village treasurer settles with other taxing jurisdictions for collections through the preceding month on January 15 and February 20.
-For municipalities which have adopted an installment payment plan, the town, city, or village treasurer settles with other taxing jurisdictions for collections through the preceding month on January 15 and February 20.
-For municipalities which have adopted an installment payment plan, the town, city, or village treasurer settles with other taxing jurisdictions for collections through the preceding month on January 15, February 15, and the 15th day of each month following a month in which an installment payment is due.
+For municipalities which have adopted an installment payment plan, the town, city, or village treasurer settles with other taxing jurisdictions for collections through the preceding month on January 15, rebruary 15, and the 15th day of each month following a month in which an installment payment is due.
 On or before August 20, the county treasurer must settle in full with the underlying tax districts for all real property taxes and special taxes.
 The county board may authorize its county treasurer to also settle in full with the underlying taxing districts for all special assessments and special charges.
 The county may then recover any tax delinquencies by enforcing the lien on the property, retaining any penalties or interest on the delinquencies for which it has settled.
 Since, in practice, all delinquent real estate taxes are withheld from the county's share of taxes, the District receives 100% of the real estate taxes it levies.